 The Reason I’m a Music Composer

 The master in the art of living makes little distinction between his work and his play, his labor and leisure, his mind and his body, his information and recreation, his love and his religion.
 He hardly knows which is which.
 He pursues his vision of excellence in whatever he does, leaving others to decide whether he is working or playing.
 To him, he's always doing both.

 ― L.P.
 Jacks

 Composer: Music is the sound of emotion.
 Giving voice to feelings so that they may be heard and shared is what I do.
-It is my joy as a production music and background music composer to share that voice and help you connect with your audience.
+My joy as a production music and background music composer is sharing that voice and helping you connect with your audience.